 See: Migraine diet

 How does migraine impact society?

 Migraine is an intense and frequently painful type of headache.
-The term migraine comes from the Greek word hemikrania, meaning "half the head," since the classic migraine headache affects only 1 side of the individual's head.
+The term migraine comes from the Greek word hemicrania, meaning "half the head," since the classic migraine headache affects only one side of the individual's head.
 Migraines affect as many as 24 million people in the United States, and are responsible for billions of dollars in lost work, poor job performance, and direct medical expenses.
 Approximately 18% of women and 6 percent of men experience at least one migraine attack per year.
-Presently, just one American in 11 now suffers from migraines, more than three times as many are women, with most of them being between the ages of 30 and 49.
+Presently, just 1 in 11 Americans now suffers from migraines, more than three times as many are women, with most of them being between the ages of 30 and 49.

-About 18% women and 6% men around the world suffer from migraine.
+About 18% of women and 6% of men around the world suffer from migraines.
 According to the Global Burden of Diseases (GBD, 2000), a report released by the WHO, migraine was ranked 19th; when it first featured in the list of top causes of years lived with disability (YLDs) worldwide.
-However, the disease has ascended to sixth position as per GBD 2013.
-The WHO attributes 1.3% of all years lost to disability to migraine.
+However, the disease has ascended to the sixth position as per GBD 2013.
+The WHO attributes 1.3% of all years lost to disability to migraines.

 Besides causing debility, migraine brings substantial socioeconomic loss as well.
 90% migraine sufferers report functional impairment during migraine episodes and over half report that their severe headaches result in substantial impairment of activity or the need for bed rest.
 53.7% report that migraine episodes were associated with severe impairment or the need for bed rest, with just 7% reporting lack of impairment.

 To measure its impact, let us look at some